KDavis0509/suna_proc/README.md

 * pandas
 * statsmodels

-Example: Process a directory of daily log files and save as a pandas dataframe
+Example: Process a directory of daily log files into a pandas dataframe and save to a csv file
 -------------------------------------------------------------------------------
 :::python